& embodied pleasure.

-We train highly skilled, well-rounded, ethical, practitioners who are dedicated to empowering their clients in discovering their ability to move with life in flow.
+Since 2010, the Institute of Somatic Sexology has trained highly skilled, well-rounded, ethical, practitioners who are dedicated to empowering their clients to live life fully.

-This powerful, radical and life changing training is at the forefront of somatic education.
+These powerful, radical and life changing trainings are at the forefront of somatic education.
 Re-igniting a sense of passion and curiosity for learning, practitioners develop a sense of agency for themselves and their clients.

 Practitioners learn to support clients in co-creating consent driven intentional practices.
 These practices, involving breath, movement, sound, touch and mindful awareness, bridge the divide between mind and body, to get fully back in touch with physical sensations and emotions.

-Clients learn to have a choice in how they feel, act, and react during intimacy and sex, allowing them to realise and express their authentic needs, desires and boundaries.
+Clients learn to have choice in how they feel, act, and react during intimacy and sex, allowing them to realize and express their authentic needs, desires and boundaries.

 Because it is effective.
 By teaching somatically, we not only acknowledge the fundamental importance of the mind and body connection, but utilize it in every aspect of the work.
 Advances in neuroscience in recent years show how the mind and body are in the constant process of influencing each other, and provide evidence that supports the need for somatic practices in sexology, psychology, and other client-centred helping professions.
 This research contributes to what we are calling a somatic renaissance, so for those who are interested in this ground-breaking education, you will become peers with a cohort of practitioners pioneering this field.

 In teaching somatically, you invite the body into the learning space, tune into the ways in which the body sends and receives information, and explore the diverse and unique ways the body learns.
 Our programs support practitioners from a wide variety of therapies, modalities and professions, up-skilling them to be more equipped in supporting their clients in the many and multifaceted experiences of being, living and feeling.